-KenGen being the largest geothermal producer in Africa and having put Kenya on the global map as the seventh largest geothermal producer has a critical mass of professionals and resource persons.
-The professionals posses rare and the much sought-after unique skills in geothermal exploration, drilling, steam fields management, power plant development and operations.
+KenGen being the largest geothermal producer in Africa and having put Kenya on the global map as the seventh largest geothermal producer has a critical mass of professionals and resource persons with the rare and the much soughtafter unique skills in geothermal exploration, drilling, steam fields management, power plant development and operations.
 The World Bank, through the East Africa Skill for transformation and regional integration project (EASTRIP), partnered with KenGen to establish the Geothermal Training Centre (GTC) as a centre of excellence.